- Do you need an easy way to keep your dog busy?

 - Try teaching your dog some scent games using basic nose work

-- A dog needs to exercise, not only their body, but also their mind
+- A dog needs to exercise, not only its body but also their mind

-Some dog breeds, such as retrievers, herding dogs and sight hounds, have working instincts and love to chase after moving objects.
-The trouble is, if they don’t get mentally stimulated often, they can experience withdrawal symptoms, become bored and stressed then look to make their own entertainment, which could include chewing your furniture and belongings!
+Some dog breeds, such as retrievers, herding dogs and sighthounds, have working instincts and love to chase after moving objects.
+Suppose they don’t get mentally stimulated often.
+In that case, they can experience withdrawal symptoms, become bored and stressed, and then look to make their entertainment, which could include chewing your furniture and belongings!

-As a professional dog walker, working with many breeds of dog, I’ve found that Mind Games can both fulfil a dog’s working instincts, allows him to refocus and also mentally stimulate him without causing him any undue stress.
-These Mind Games can be done both indoors and outside, and are very easy to play.
-My dogs really love playing them, and all you need to get started are some favourite toys or treats.
+As a professional dog walker working with many breeds, I’ve found that Mind Games can fulfil a dog’s working instincts, allows him to refocus, and mentally stimulate him without causing undue stress.
+These Mind Games can be done indoors and outside and are very easy to play.
+My dogs love playing with them, and all you need to get started are some favourite toys or treats.